Expert insights

 Step 3: Look for patterns of success

 Analyse the commonalities that convert opportunities from stage to stage in your pipeline.
-Are there common triggers like a demo or a particular follow up email?
-If you can understand these metrics, you can start to understand what makes your opportunities convert.
+Are there common triggers like a demo or a particular follow-up email?

-Having a defined process enables you to see the patterns, and if you can see the patterns you can improve the process to optimise ROI on your sales efforts.
+Having a defined process enables you to see the patterns, and if you can see the patterns, you can improve the process to optimise ROI on your sales efforts.

 Step 4: Evolve your sales process

 Create a sales process or adapt your existing one around these new numbers and patterns of success.
-Now that you have data-driven information at your hands, it’s time to create a rock-solid sales pipeline.
+Now that you have data-driven information in your hands, it’s time to create a rock-solid sales pipeline.

 Final thoughts

 Have you got a sales team or process that you’d like to optimise?
-Give us a call we love sharing our thoughts.
+Give us a call.
+We love sharing our thoughts.